rbms-bsc/DCRMR/_pages/Phys-desc/Applied-material.md

 ## 5.212.3 General rule

 <a name="5.212.3.1">5.212.3.1</a> Record the applied material of the manifestation if considered important.
-Use one or more terms from the [RDA Value Vocabularies, RDA Material](http://www.rdaregistry.info/termList/RDAMaterial/), and indicate the source.
+Use one or more terms from the [RDA Value Vocabularies: RDA Material](http://www.rdaregistry.info/termList/RDAMaterial/){:target="_blank"} and indicate the source.

 >Example:
 ><CITE>ink</CITE>